Theft in Texas

 The simplest way to explain theft is that you took or maintained control over property that someone else had a greater right to possess without their effective consent.

-Pursuant to Penal Code 31.01 (3), Effective consent” includes consent by a person legally authorized to act for the owner.
+Effective consent includes consent by a person legally authorized to act for the owner.
 Consent is not effective if:

 (A) induced by deception or coercion;

 (B) given by a person the actor knows is not legally authorized to act for the owner;